nicolezattarin/COVID19-Italy-phase2-enriched-dataset/results/RESULTS.md

 In [regions_trend_colors.pdf](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/results/images/regions_trend_colors.pdf) we propose, for each Region, a plot representing the trend of the number of Covid cases and the trend of the daily positive tests percentage.
 We refer to the latter "percentage trend".

-An example (for Piemonte) is the plot below:
+An example of such series (for Piemonte) is offered by the plot below:
 ![](images/piemonte_time_series.pdf)

 On the time axis, every major tick is the start of a month while every minor tick is the start of a week.
 The dashed lines indicate a change of restriction regime.
 Each color represents the new regime that starts from that day until the next dashed line.
 For instance: when you see a red vertical line followed by an orange one, it means that in that interval the region has underwent a red zone regime.